 This is probably the easiest and most foolproof way to cook a turkey in the Weber Smokey Mountain Cooker.
 Best of all, it requires no attention to the cooker's temperature.
 Click on any of the pictures to view a larger image.
-What You'll Need For This Recipe

-Choose The Smoke Wood Each smoke wood chunk should be small, for example 3" x 2" x 2" or similar.
-Use three chunks of apple wood, if available.
+Choose The Smoke Wood Use three chunks of apple wood, if available.
 Cherry, oak, or another mild fruit wood can be used if apple is not available.
 Do not use hickory or mesquite for this recipe.
+Each smoke wood chunk should be small, for example 3" x 2" x 2" or similar.
 There is no need to soak the wood or remove the bark before use.
 Learn More Later: All About Smoke Woods Buy A Self-Basting Turkey

 Note that Butterball also makes a fresh (not frozen) turkey that's not self-basting.
 Remember, look for "Contains up to X% of a solution" on the label to make sure you're getting a self-basting turkey.
 Prepare The Turkey